PalladioSimulator/Palladio-QuAL-ProbeFramework/README.md

 It offers fast, typed persistence of measurements, specification and implementation of measurement probes, and visualisation and analysis method.

 ## Documentation
-For comprehensive documentation, please visit our [wiki page](https://sdqweb.ipd.kit.edu/wiki/QuAL).
+For comprehensive documentation, please consult the [user manual](https://github.com/user-attachments/files/15522175/QualityAnalysisLab.pdf).

 ## Support
 For support